adambard/learnxinyminutes-docs/racket.html.markdown

 (balance) ; => 5

-;; Any client that attempt to deposit a non-positive amount, will be blamed ;; (deposit -5) ; => deposit: contract violation
+;; Clients that attempt to deposit a non-positive amount are blamed ;; (deposit -5) ; => deposit: contract violation
 ;; expected: positive?
 ;; given: -5